 The file dated one month in the future is the file that should be provided to partners (especially distributors) to set up their systems.
 It will go into effect on the date in the file name.

-At the beginning of the second month of every quarter, Channel Operations will create an issue and reach out to product and professional services (PS) departments to collect information on any new changes, additions, or discontinuations of part numbers.
+At the beginning of the second month of every quarter, Partner Operations will create an issue and reach out to product and professional services (PS) departments to collect information on any new changes, additions, or discontinuations of part numbers.
 It is the responsibility of the product/PS departments to provide any and all information about SKUs that will be active on the first date of the next quarter.

-Once the price book is updated, Channel Operations will tag the product and professional services team to check to make sure the information is up-to-date before publishing.
+Once the price book is updated, Partner Operations will tag the product and professional services team to check to make sure the information is up-to-date before publishing.
 The due date for this approval is five (5) business days before the end of the second month of a given quarter.*

 The following departments/people will be tagged for gathering this information: